 The Mar Menor coast is full of beaches and small towns that were once fishing villages.
 Here are the biggest of them all.

-La Manga del Mar Menor (La Manga del Mar Menor) is located right on a sandbar and due to its proximity to two seas is a popular resort area with many beaches, hotels and entertainment venues.
+La Manga del Mar Menor (La Manga del Mar Menor) is on a sandbar.
+Due to its proximity to two seas, it is a popular resort area with many beaches, hotels, and entertainment venues.

-The difference in temperature between the warm water of the lagoon and the colder Mediterranean waves creates a special microclimate on La Manga.
+The difference in temperature between the warm water of the lagoon and the colder Mediterranean waves creates a unique microclimate in La Manga.
 There is neither a debilitating heat nor a severe cold.

-While vacationing in this unique place you can choose every day between seas with different temperatures, different salt concentrations and different levels of calm water.
-On the beaches of Mar Menor, there are almost no waves, the salt content is higher and the water is warmer.
+While vacationing in this unique place, you can choose between seas with different temperatures, different salt concentrations, and levels of calm water every day.
+On the beaches of Mar Menor, there are almost no waves, the salt content is higher, and the water is warmer.

 If you move from the south of the salt lagoon, the first solid city on the mainland is Los Alcázares .
 The main asset of the town are the beaches.
 They are all sandy, with clean, clear water and have Blue Flag awards.
 All beaches are specially equipped for people with disabilities: